Does this test have other names?

 What other tests might I have along with this test?

-and number of platelets and red and white blood cells.
-Another test commonly ordered

-with a blood smear
+of platelets and red and white blood cells.
+Another test often done with a blood smear

 is a reticulocyte count.
-This involves staining and counting the number of premature
+This is done by staining and counting the number of premature

-premature red blood cells that have left your bone marrow early.
+red blood cells.
+These are red blood cells that have left your bone marrow early.

 What do my test results mean?